+The Sunbeam is a trusted friend of Maine islands.
 Island living presents unique challenges.
 Isolation can take its toll.
 Populations are small and gatherings are few.
 Going off-island for necessities or medical appointments can be very difficult: even simple chores can be complex on a remote island.

 The Sunbeam and its crew bring a welcome respite, offering a warm meeting place, the opportunity to visit with crew members familiar with island living, and health care via the ship’s medical staff and state-of-the-art telehealth facilities.
-About 90% of residents on the outer islands we visit use the Sunbeam’s services.
+About 90% of residents on the outer islands we visit use the boat’s services.

 Learn more on the History page.